Where is Damaraland?

-Namibia is a country custom-made for self-drive safaris, with easily navigable gravel roads, minimal traffic and an exceptionally low crime rate.
-One of the most commonly driven routes to Damaraland starts in Swakopmund, the adventure capital of Namibia’s west coast.
-From there, it’s approximately an hour's drive to Henties Bay, stopping en route to admire the wreck of the Zeila wallowing in the surf at the beginning of the Skeleton Coast.
+Namibia is a country custom-made for self-drive safaris, with easily navigable gravel roads, minimal traffic and an impressively low crime rate.
+One of the most commonly driven routes to Damaraland starts in Swakopmund, the adventure capital of Namibia’s Atlantic coast.
+From there, it’s approximately an hour's drive north to Henties Bay, stopping en route to admire the wreck of the Zeila wallowing in the surf at the start of the Skeleton Coast.
 At Henties Bay, the road to Damaraland turns sharply inland.
 The cold, moisture-laden air of the coast melts away, to be replaced by the hot desert sun.

 Into the Wild at Spitzkoppe

 For travelers on this route, the first taste of Damaraland’s alien rock formations comes as the flat, arid scrubland on either side of the road gives way without warning to the jaw-dropping granite peaks of Spitzkoppe.
 Often referred to as the “Matterhorn of Namibia”, Spitzkoppe is more than 120 million years old.
-The tallest of its many outcrops reaches 5,853 feet/ 1,784 meters towards the blue, blue sky; and at its feet nestles one of the country’s most remote campsites.
+The tallest of its many outcrops stands 5,853 feet/1,784 meters high against the blue sky; and at its feet nestles one of the country’s most remote campsites.
 For those with a ground or rooftop tent, a night at one of these sites offers the opportunity to experience wilderness at its very best.

 Damaraland's Himba Tribes